uberkautilya/kafka-using-schema-registry/README.md

+This is fork - albeit the split from the original repository, of Code With Dilip Youtube course on Kafka with Schema registry.

 # Kafka For Developers - Data Contracts using Schema Registry

 This repository has the content to interact with Kafka using AVRO and Schema Registry.